 In 1996, our three-year program was accredited by the EEAA, the European Evangelical Accrediting Association, member of ICETE (International Council for Evangelical Theological Education) and of INQAAHE (International Network for Quality Assurance Agencies in Higher Education).

-This accreditation was renovated in 2009, with the inclusion of the Certificate of theology, which was also renewed in 2014.
+In 2009, our Certificate of Theology program has been also accredited by the EEAA in its three modes of delivery (Residential, Extension and Distance Learning).
+Both of IBEI's degrees have undergone reaccreditation through the years.
 This has opened the door for IBEI alumni to continue their studies in various institutes such as Evangelische Theologische Faculteit of Leuven (Belgium), Trinity Evangelical Divinity School (USA), London School of Theology (England), Tilsley College (Scotland).

 Today, IBEI continues to labour in order to serve the evangelical churches in the formation of believers, to be prepared to serve!